-He has founded, invested in and advised startup ventures with an emphasis on intellectual property strategy for two decades.
+He has founded, invested in and advised startup ventures with an emphasis on intellectual property strategy for more than two decades.

 As a 25-year old, Damion invented Internet customer service before IBM coined the term eCommerce.
 Under his direction, Ingk Labs developed and deployed InstantService, the first and largest carrier-class Internet telecommunications platform for live agent customer service.
 Oracle acquired InstantService in a $1 billion rollup (now Oracle Live Help).